 C. The proceedings of the arbitrators shall be governed by the provisions of the Arbitration and reconciliation on Act (Cap A18 Laws of the Federal on of Nigeria, 2004).

 14. NOTICES Unless otherwise provided herein or agreed to by the parties any notice requests or other communication mentioned herein shall be in written (by telex, cable, facsimile) and sent to the address of the party as contained in this Agreement or such other address as any party may advise the other in written.

+15. INDEMNITY

+The merchant shall indemnify the Bank for any damages, liability or loss suffered or incurred as a result of the negligence, recklessness, misconduct of the Merchant, its staff or agents or for any failure on the part of any of the Merchant to perform any of its assigned roles or obligations as contained in this Agreement.

-15. AGREEMENT
+16. AGREEMENT